AlexanderLindholt/TextPlus/documentation/fundamentals/options/dynamic.md

 `Dynamic` is one of the many options.

-Enabling dynamic will enable automatic re-rendering for when the text frame's size is updated.
+Enabling dynamic will enable automatic re-rendering for when the text frame’s size is updated.